Drafts

 - Compounding products which require multiple containers for packaging can be split to accommodate.
 Compound Direct records the total

-Final Unitsfor all containers then gives you the option to 'Split'.
+final unitsfor all containers then gives you the option to 'Split'.
 The system will automatically split the total into two containers, however, this can be changed as required. standard Package- Click on the

 - Click on the

-- Edit ingredient details as required.
+- Edit

 See Adding Ingredients to a formulation tutorial for more information.